What do I need to know about Fair Play on Chess.com?

 - In Daily Chess (turn-based games with several days per move), you may consult any resource which is not engine-based.
 This includes books, opening databases (including the Chess.com Explorer) for [www.chess.com/openings|opening moves], and thematic games (though not their engine analyses).
 Tablebases are NOT allowed.
 You may not consult an engine, or another human, to provide an opinion on the opening database, tablebases, self-preparation or analysis that would relate to a particular game-in-progress on Chess.com.

 - In Live Chess, no outside assistance OF ANY KIND is permitted.

-- Fixing game results by playing with multiple accounts or losing intentionally is also against the rules.
+- Fixing game results by arranging games, playing with multiple accounts or losing intentionally is also against the rules.

-How do I report someone whom I do not believe to be playing by the Fair Play rules above?
+How do I report someone for breaking the Fair Play rules?

 - If you have reason to believe someone is referencing the illegal assistance of engine analysis, please see how to report it here.
 Our Foul Play Detection Staff will conduct a thorough investigation, gathering statistics and reports on said user, keeping all findings confidential, taking appropriate action against the reported user if/when a concrete assessment has been made.

 - Please do not discuss your suspicions in the forums!